rundqvist/docker-tinyproxy-openvpn/README.md

 ## Setup
 Configure your client to use [your docker host ip]:[PORT] as proxy.

-If you're not going to use tinyproxy, you probably want base image instead: https://hub.docker.com/r/rundqvist/openvpn.

 ## Issues
 Please report issues at https://github.com/rundqvist/docker-openvpn-tinyproxy/issues